-Shortcut: If you are just looking for quotes, they will be displayed right away using the form on the left or above (mobile devices).
+Shortcut: If you are just looking for quotes, they will be displayed right away using the form on the left.
 For information on how to find affordable life insurance for someone with Sjogren’s Syndrome, please continue reading.

 There are all kinds of health conditions that can impact an application for life insurance.
 Getting life insurance with Sjogrens Syndrome is one of those conditions.